jobelanger/gostnets/LKA/README.md

 #### Sri Lanka Road Optimization
-This notebook is part of a Sri Lanka tourism project that measures the distance from airports to district capitals to toursim destinations.
+This notebook is part of a world bank tourism project for Sri Lanka.
+The analysis measures driving travel time from airports to district capitals to toursim destinations, and identifies high-use roads for rehabilitation.

 #### Workflow
 - part 1: OD Airport to major cities